I Need a Nature Prescription

 For those of us who have a passion for being outdoors, we value what nature gives us.
 For me that is a sense of calm, solace, happiness, adventure, joy, and the feeling that there is something bigger at work out there.
 Many of my most memorable moments are a result of being outside, playing in nature.

-An article called The Nature Cure published this month in The Atlantic discusses why some doctors are writing prescriptions for time outdoors.
+An article called The Nature Cure published in The Atlantic discusses why some doctors are writing prescriptions for time outdoors.
 “If you hold moist soil for 20 minutes, the soil bacteria begin elevating your mood.”
 Ecotherapist Craig Chalquist notes.
 He was referring to a study published in Neuroscience that found that Mycobacterium Vaccae increased serotonin in the brains of mice, much like Prozac and similar medications.
 So the outdoors may play a role in changing our hormone levels … and that may lead to an elevated mood?

 Interesting.
 But let’s back up a moment to the term ‘Ecotherapist.’
 That’s a new one and the article defines this as a practitioner who uses nature-based exercises and therapies intended to address both mental and physical health.
 Currently this is a fledgling profession unrestrained by such things as “standards of practice” and “licensing requirements.”
 And the treatments such practitioners may prescribe can be regular outdoor sessions with a therapist or simple exercises undertaken on one’s own to improve health.

 According to The Nature Cure research does support the notion that spending time in nature makes people healthier.
 Children with ADHD who regularly play in parks have been found to have milder symptoms than those who spend more time indoors.
 Meanwhile, therapeutic-camping programs (Wilderness Therapy) have been found to decrease relapse rates among addicts with substance-abuse problems.